Aim and Scopes

 You are requested to identify (in Acknowledgement) who provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the article for publication.
 If the funding source(s) had no such involvement then this should be stated.

 Please write your text in good English (American or British usage is accepted, but not a mixture of these).
 Authors who feel their English language manuscript may require editing to eliminate possible grammatical or spelling errors and to conform to correct scientific English may wish to use the English Language Editing service available from FIMTEC.
-For more information, please contact to Managing Editor (firstname.lastname@example.org).
+For more information, please contact to the journal Editorial office (editorial.JMSR@gmail.com).

 Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
 The system automatically converts source files to a single PDF file of the article.
 All correspondence, including notification of the Editor's decision and requests for revision, takes place by e-mail removing the need for a paper trail.